jjackson-eco/mammal_weather_lifehistory/meta_regression/README.md

 ### Coefficient difference beta terms

 For the beta coefficients describing differences in grouping variables, we looked at pairwise differences in all observed coefficients to inform the parameter space for the prior.
 Again, we used normal priors and explored the same prior parameters.
-Here are the simulated differences in coefficients expected by the prior to an intercept of 0.
+Here are the simulated differences in coefficients expected by the prior, with an intercept of 0 once more.

 <img src="../plots/meta_regression/prior_predictive_simulation/coefficient_differences_beta.jpeg" width="600" />

 ### Life-history effect simulations

-For the slope terms describing the effect of life-history on population responses to weather, we used an intercept of 0 once more and then simulated beta slope terms using the same normal priors explored previously.
-We then predicted weather effects from simulated life-history values between -2 and 2.
+For the slope terms describing the effect of life-history on population responses to weather, we used an intercept of 0 once more and then simulated beta slope terms using the same normal priors explored previously, but for a log-normal model.
+We then predicted weather effects from simulated life-history values between -2 and 2 back-transformed using the exponential.
 These plots present the predictions of weather effects for each of the normal priors.
 The solid and dashed black lines are the maximum observed coefficients for temperature and precipitation, respectively.

 <img src="../plots/meta_regression/prior_predictive_simulation/life_history_effect_pps.jpeg" width="800" />

 ### Random effect variance terms

-We used exponential priors when considering variance terms relating to the mixed effects in the meta-regression, which mainly were used for phylogenetic covariance and species variance.
+We used exponential priors when considering variance terms relating to the mixed effects in the meta-regression, which were used for phylogenetic covariance and species variance.
 Exponential terms were beneficial here as they are non-zero and flexible for exploring large variances.
 Here, we explored the priors of varying exponential rates from 0.5-20, and their consequent distributions of variance terms.
 Smaller rates give weaker priors with a wider range of variance terms.
-In our case, particularly for phylogenetic covariance, we do not expect variance terms > 1.
+In our case, particularly for phylogenetic covariance, we do not expect variance terms > 1, and in most cases phylogenetic covariance will be far lower.
+Therefore, higher exponential rates that are more conservative are more representative.
 We present the resulting distributions from exponential priors of varying rates.
 The solid lines indicate a variance of 1.

 <img src="../plots/meta_regression/prior_predictive_simulation/random_effect_variance_pps.jpeg" width="600" />

 In all cases, more regularising, conservative priors were much more representative of observed restrictions (i.e. maxima and minima) of the raw data.
-Furthermore, we only presented isolated priors, without exploring the consequences of adding a greater number of parameters e.g. random effects that would further restrict the coefficients obtained.
+Furthermore, we only presented isolated priors, without exploring the consequences of adding a greater number of parameters e.g. random effects that would further restrict the coefficients obtained through mean-centering.

-Thus, in all subsequent Bayesian models in model selection, we used regularising priors, i.e. normal priors with standard deviation < 1 and exponential priors with rates > 5.
+Thus, in all subsequent models, we used regularising priors, i.e. normal priors with standard deviation < 1 and exponential priors with rates > 5.
 Please see meta-regression scripts for specific details on each prior.

 </details>